Teach Anywhere

 Considerations when posting new course materials

 Make sure students know when & where new material is posted.
 Canvas Announcements are your best avenue for letting them know.
 You might even ask that they change their notification preferences to alert them when new materials are posted.
-For Canvas, refer them to How do I set my Canvas notification preferences as a student?Keep things accessible & mobile friendly: In a crisis, many students may only have a mobile device available, so make sure you are using mobile-friendly formats including PDFs and Canvas Pages.
-Consider saving other files in two formats, its original application format and a PDF.
+For Canvas, refer them to How do I set my Canvas notification preferences as a student?Keep things accessible & mobile-friendly: Many students may only have a mobile device available, so make sure you are using mobile-friendly formats including PDFs and Canvas Pages.
+Consider saving other files in two formats, its original application format, and a PDF.
 PDFs are easier to read on phones and tablets and keep the file size small, and the original file format often has application features that are helpful to students who use accessibility software.
 Also note that videos take lots of bandwidth, so only require them if you are confident students will have the network and computing resources to access them during the current situation.(The text above was borrowed/adapted from Stanford)

 Sourcing supplemental course materials